-• Autograph letter, September 21, 1773. f Autograph letter.
+\ Autograph letter, September 21, 1773. † Autograph letter.

 January we find him one of the committee to examine into the condition of the colonial treasury accounts.
 Early in February he presented a bill in relation to the commission for settling the boundary line between New York and New Jersey, then in dispute.
 On the day of its passage (February 5,) he offered a bill, as a substitute for another drawn by a committee "to remedy the evils to which the colony was exposed from the quantities of counterfeit money introduced into it."
 He proposed to have plates for the paper currency of the colony engraved in a manner that should be difficult to counterfeit.
-He suggested as a device "an eye in a cloud-a cart and coffins-three felons on a gallows-a weeping father and mother, with several small children-a burning pit-human figures poured into it by fiends, and a label with these words: 'Let the name of the counterfeiter rot -" etc., and such other additions as they might think proper: 44,000 to be struck off on thin paper, "to be pasted, glued,- or affixed to each of the bills emitted by the act" for the purpose.
-He proposed that the engraver and printer should make oaths that the plates had not been out of their hands; the plates, when the printing should be done, to be sealed up and given to the treasurer of the colony; the treasurer to give the commissioners a receipt for the paper copies struck off; no bill to be considered genuine without such paper upon its back; commissioners to" take oath of fidelity; and a reward to lie given for the detection of counterfeiters.
+He suggested as a device "an eye in a cloud-a cart and coffins-three felons on a gallows-a weeping father and mother, with several small children-a burning pit-human figures poured into it by fiends, and a label with these words: 'Let the name of the counterfeiter rot," etc., and such other additions as they might think proper: 44,000 to be struck off on thin paper, "to be pasted, glued, or affixed to each of the bills emitted by the act" for the purpose.
+He proposed that the engraver and printer should make oaths that the plates had not been out of their hands; the plates, when the printing should be done, to be sealed up and given to the treasurer of the colony; the treasurer to give the commissioners a receipt for the paper copies struck off; no bill to be considered genuine without such paper upon its back; commissioners to take oath of fidelity; and a reward to be given for the detection of counterfeiters.
 This bill became a law, and was effectual in restraining rogues from committing a crime whose penalty was death.

 Later in February the subject of the dispute between New York and the New Hampshire Grants was brought before the House, in considering a petition from a resident of the latter territory.
-A committee was appointed, with 1773.]
-REPORT ON BOUNDARIES.
-265
+A committee was appointed, with

 Colonel Schuyler as chairman, to prepare a full statement of "the just rights of New York in the matter."
-Schuyler's associates were Mr. De Noyelles and Crean Bush, both warm loyalists.
+Schuyler's associates were Mr. De Novelles and Crean Bush, both warm loyalists.
 The task of preparing the statement was laid upon Colonel Schuyler, and three weeks afterward they made a report which excited a great deal of attention because of its fullness and remarkable perspicuity.
-It first examined the whole matter historically, citing authorities, etc. The claims of Connecticut and Massachusetts were next examined, and having, as the report averred, "established the right of New York to the disputed territory west of the Connecticut river," they examined "the extraordinary claim of New Hampshire."
+It first examined the whole matter historically, eiting authorities, The claims of Connecticut and Massachusetts were next examined, and having, as the report averred, "established the right of New York to the disputed territory west of the Connecticut river," they examined "the extraordinary claim of New Hampshire."
 This statement occupies no less than twenty-six printed pages of the published journal of the House.
-It was sent to Edmund Burke, the agent of the colony in England, and a few months later Governor Tryon was cited to appear before the King and his council, to give information' respecting the boundary troubles.
+It was sent to Edmund Burke, the agent of the colony in England, and a few months later Governor Tryon was cited to appear before the King and his council, to give information respecting the boundary troubles.

-It was this statement, drawn up by Colonel Schuyler, more than anything else, that excited bitter feelings toward him among the New England people, which, as we have already observed, was made so manifest in the war for independence.
+This statement was the production, chiefly, of James Duane, but Colonel Schuyler being the chairman of the committee, it was attributed to him.
+It was this, more than anything else, that excited bitter feelings toward him among the New England people, which, as we have already observed, was made so manifest in the war for independence.

-CHAPTER XVI,
+CHAPTER XVI.